 Set off early for your romantic Kyneton getaway, located just over an hour from Melbourne’s CBD.

 Meander along historic Piper Street and you are guaranteed a killer brekkie (and good coffee).
 Many brunch cafes feature ‘locally laid’ eggs on their menu, laid by very happy, truly free-range country chooks.
 You can really taste the difference!

 PS.
-Monsieur Pierre open 7 days, The Town Roaster open weekdays.
+Monsieur Pierre open 7 days, The Town Roaster open on weekdays.

 Treat yourself to a spot of retail therapy

 With a relaxed brekkie and coffee under the belt, it’s time for a spot of retail therapy.

 Kyneton is the shopping mecca of the Macedon Ranges, with the majority of retailers situated along Piper Street, followed by Mollison Street and some absolute gems tucked away on High Street.

 You can easily spend hours wandering in and out of character-filled old buildings brimming with new and vintage clothing, millinery, homewares, art, antiques, plants and more.